chapmanu/chap-press/README.md

   Installation process for the setting up Wordpress on a local environment.

-  ** Create the MySQL database using the MariaDB monitor.
+- Create the MySQL user and database using the MariaDB monitor.

   ```
   mysql -uroot
-  CREATE DATABASE databasename;
+  CREATE DATABASE chappress_dev;
-  GRANT ALL PRIVILEGES ON databasename.* TO "wordpressusername"@"localhost" IDENTIFIED BY "password";
+  GRANT ALL PRIVILEGES ON chappress_dev.* TO "chappress"@"localhost" IDENTIFIED BY "chappress";
   FLUSH PRIVILEGES;
   EXIT
   ```

-  ** Download WordPress and run the server.
+- Download WordPress and run the server.

   ```
   git clone git@github.com:chapmanu/chap-press.git